 Final Thoughts

-While this benefit isn’t available to those who live in other provinces, like Nova Scotia, Prince Edward Island, or British Columbia, it is available to those in Saskatchewan who qualify.
-This program is meant for those with disabilities who need help financially as well as getting the benefits that they’re entitled to.
+While this benefit isn’t available to those living in other provinces, such as Nova Scotia, Prince Edward Island, or British Columbia, it is available to those in Saskatchewan who qualify.
+This program is meant for people with disabilities who need financial help and assistance withg the benefits they’re entitled to.
 However, if you don’t qualify for the SAID program, there are other low-income programs in Saskatchewan that eligible students and eligible families could qualify for.